|

 But the water is not far under the ground.
-Oil would easily soak through to it.
+Oil would easily soak through.

-What if a fuel tanker vehicle was to have accidentally come off the embankment, crashing onto the bare ground below and
+What if a fuel tanker was to have accidentally come off the embankment, crashing onto the ground below

-A priceless water source risked being lost forever by this silly road scheme.
+A priceless water source risked being lost forever by a ludicrous road scheme.

 To ensure against all accidents, the road would have had to be within a costly high-sided concrete channel throughout its